jeffreykegler/old_kollos/notes/design/sequence.md

 If we have
 ```
-    Doseq( seq, item, 1, 1, sep, sep_type )
+    Reduce( seq, item, 1, 1, sep, sep_type )
 ```
-we convert it to
+we reduce it to
 ```
     seq ::= item
 ```